I felt that this production title written by the poet Gwyneth Lewis should have at least included the words,

 "Adapted from ..the original Greek Tragedy' on the publicity.

-To me ' this' Clytemnestra had none of the pathos or final cathartic effect of a tragedy and was an unsuccessful mis - match of contemporary with the ancient myth.The language also alternated between Valleys speak and a more ancient delivery that was unrealistic.
+To me ' this' Clytemnestra had none of the pathos or final cathartic effect of a tragedy and was an unsuccessful mis - match of contemporary with the ancient myth.the language also alternated between Valleys speak and a more ancient delivery.

 The main actor actor were, in my opinion, 'over the top' and the various stage effects added nothing to the production excess noise and smoke.
-Clytemnestra herself became increasingly hysterical as the action progressed so that her motivation was 'unreal' or unconvincing to say the least.
+Clytemnestra became hysterical as the action progressed so that her motivation was unreal.

 Perhaps poets should stick to writing poetry and playwrights plays.